indiana-university/rivet-source/src/components/02-spacing/README.md

 - `xxl` = Extra extra large (48px/3rem)

 So a the class `.m-top-sm` would add 16px/1rem of margin to the top of the element it was applied to.

-### Vertical and horizontal Spacing
-The spacing system also includes utilities for for creating equal vertical and horizonal spacing, or removing all padding and margin from an element if you want no spacing!
-For example, you could add the class `.m-horizontal-sm` to add equal amounts (16px/1rem) of margin to both the right and left side of an element.

 ### All spacing
 Using the size conventions above you could apply the class `.p-all-xl` to add an Extra large amount (40px/2.5rem) to both the top and bottom of an element.